- 1. Creativity (prototyping as a „brainstorming tool”)

 Nothing more, nothing less.
-When we’re stuggling to create best possible product, prototyping is an irreplaceable ingredient.
+When we’re struggling to create best possible product, prototyping is an irreplaceable ingredient.

-In most projects, only old fashioned developers/grumpy managers with non-product and non-business oriented minds, may claim that immediate coding and releasing products is a good enough method to use in the proffesional and highly competative world of the Internet.
+In most projects, only old fashioned developers/grumpy managers with non-product and non-business oriented minds may claim that immediate coding and releasing products is a good enough method to use in the professional and highly competitive world of the Internet.

-Though in some cases (small, start-up like projects) speed of development is highly accurate even if your user experience sucks ass, I would recommend to befriend with universal rule „real people will use this product not some abstract „users” ” and at least try to apply it to every project.
+Though in some cases (small, start-up like projects) speed of development is highly accurate even if your user experience sucks ass, I would recommend befriending the universal rule „real people will use this product, not some abstract „users” ” and at least try to apply it to every project.

-If you won’t create usable, engaging and satisfaying product, be sure – your competition will do it, destroying your plans of early retirement on Hawaii beach.
+If you won’t create a usable, engaging and satisfying product, be sure – your competition will do it, destroying your plans of early retirement on Hawaii beach.

-Recently, engaged in my favorite activity of simplyfing things I gazed on Axure with growing feeling of anxiety.
-Why the hell me and lots of my UX-friends are spending so much time creating axure prototypes?
+Recently, engaged in my favorite activity of simplifying things I gazed on Axure with a growing feeling of anxiety.
+Why the hell me and lots of my UX-friends are spending so much time creating Axure prototypes?
 Code is a mess, it looks shitty (disturbing, though in most cases it should look bad!
 As we shouldn’t spend too much time prototyping) and it certainly doesn’t gain co-workers respect.

-I calmed myself down with reminiscence of huge and complicated projects that I was desiging in the past.
+I calmed myself down with reminiscence of huge and complicated projects that I was designing in the past.
 Overgrown badasses with dozens of complicated pages and states in need of user testing.
 Without paper prototyping and Axure I could never succeed on them.
-Whole project, worth hell-a-lot of money, could end up in a limbo.
+The whole project, worth hell-a-lot of money, could end up in limbo.

-Usually though we create minor stuff.
+Usually, though we create minor stuff.
 Simple websites, small new functionalities, not too complicated apps.
-Baring in mind three rules of prototyping (creativity, certainity, clarity) I thought that today it’s easy to apply great webdesign in just 4 simple steps:
+Baring in mind three rules of prototyping (creativity, certainty, clarity) I thought that today it’s easy to apply great webdesign in just 4 simple steps:

 - 1. Paper prototype with your teammates (if you have any).
 It will clear your ideas, boost creativity and let you test variety of designs quickly.